North American integration

-North American integration is the process of economic and political integration in North America, particularly integration of Canada, Mexico, and the United States.
+North American integration is the process of economic and political integration in North America, largely centred on the integration of Canada, Mexico, and the United States.

 History

 North American Accord and free trade

 While Ronald Reagan was organizing his run for the 1980 U.S. presidential election, two of his policy advisers, Richard V. Allen and Peter Hannaford, were traveling with him in Europe.
 They developed and proposed to him an idea regarding cooperation in North America, especially in the energy sector.
 A few months later, another colleague, domestic policy advisor Martin Anderson, suggested calling the proposal the "North American Accord".
 It would create a common market among the United States, Canada, and Mexico.
-Reagan saw this proposal as a solution to undocumented immigration and other problems between the U.S. and its neighbors.
-Despite being greeted with some skepticism and resistance from leaders in Canada and Mexico, Reagan endorsed the idea when he formally announced his candidacy in November 1979.
+Reagan saw this proposal as a solution to undocumented immigration and other problems between the U.S. and its neighbours.
+Despite being greeted with some scepticism and resistance from leaders in Canada and Mexico, Reagan endorsed the idea when he formally announced his candidacy in November 1979.

 Reagan eventually found a sympathetic voice in Canada after a 1985 report by a Canadian government commission suggested pursuing a free trade agreement with the United States.
 After becoming prime minister in 1984, Brian Mulroney responded by initiating discussions with the United States and these negotiations culminated with the signing of the Canada-U.S. Free Trade Agreement (FTA) in 1988.
 This agreement served as a template for American negotiations with Mexico that were eventually expanded to include Canada in what became the North American Free Trade Agreement (NAFTA).